KotDCG/KotDCG.github.io/King of the Dead.md

 - 8’s | Remand: Shuffle your discard pile face-down, then draw two.
 Return your discard pile face-up.
 - 9’s | Resurrect: Shuffle your discard into your deck.
 Draw three.
 - 10’s | Damn: Draw any two cards from your deck.
 Shuffle
-- Red Jacks | Corrupt: Look at the top two cards of your deck.
-Discard 1.
-Put the other in your hand.
+- Red Jacks | Scry: Look at the next 4 cards in your deck.
+Discard any.
+Put back in the deck in the same order.
 - Black Jacks | Foretell: Look at the top 3 cards of your deck.
 You may discard 1.
 Put remaining cards back on top in any order you choose.
-- Red & Black Jack | Scry: Look at the next 4 cards in your deck.
-Discard any.
-Put back in the same order.
+- Red & Black Jack | Corrupt+: Look at the top three cards of your deck.
+Discard 1.
+Put the rest in your hand.
-- Red Queens |  Liturgy: Send any card from your hand to The Well.
-Calculate the value of the card + 1.
-You may buy any card from the Parade which costs that amount or less.
-(Aces count as 1)
+- Red Queens | Bestir: Send any card from your deck to the well.
+Re-shuffle.
+Draw a card.
+(Aces are wild)
 - Black Queens | Send any card from your discard to the well.
 You may buy a card of the same value or less.
+Color restrictions do not apply.
 (Aces count as 1).
-- Red & Black Queen | Bestir: Send any card from your deck to the well.
-Re-shuffle.
-Draw all the cards in your hand that cost the same as the card -1.
-(Aces are wild)
+- Red & Black Queen | Liturgy: Send any card from your hand or discard to The Well.
+Draw three cards.
 - Red Kings | Emendate: Shuffle The Well face-down, then draw two cards.
 Return The Well to it's spot face-up.
-- Black Kings | Disinter: Take the card off of the top of The Well and place it in your hand.
+- Black Kings | Sepulcher: Swap any card in your discard with the top card of The Well.
-- Red & Black King | Sepulcher: Swap any card in your discard with the top card of The Well.
+- Red & Black King | Disinter+: Take the card off of the top of The Well and place it in your hand.

 ### Three/Four of a kind (Deity Powers)